Sharp metastability threshold for an anisotropic bootstrap percolation model: Lower bound of Theorem Lower bound of Theorem 1.1

 We now assume

 Let $Y$ be the number of vertical lines containing one occupied site of $H$ weakly connected to another occupied site.
 We have

-\paragraph{Bound on the second term.} Note that the probability $\alpha$ that a line contains one site in $H$ with two occupied sites in its neighborhood behaves like $Cp^2(y_2-y_1)$ (where $C$ is universal) and therefore goes to 0 when $p$ goes to 0.
-The probability of $Y\geq \e(x_2-x_1)$ is bounded by the probability that a binomial variable with parameters $n=x_2-x_1$ and $\alpha$ is larger than $\frac{\e}{3}(x_2-x_1)$.
-Invoking Chebyshev's inequality, we find
+\textit{Bound on the second term.} Note that the probability $\alpha$ that a line contains one occupied site in $H$ weakly connected with another occupied site behaves like $Cp^2(y_2-y_1)$ (where $C$ is universal) and therefore goes to 0 when $p$ goes to 0.
+The probability of $Y\geq\e(x_2-x_1)$ is bounded by the probability that a binomial variable with parameters $n=x_2-x_1$ and $\alpha =Cp^2(y_2-y_1)$ is larger than $\frac{\e}{3}(x_2-x_1)$.
+Invoking Chernoff's inequality, we find

 for $p$ small enough.
 Since $e^{-3py_2}$ converges to 0, we obtain for $p$ small enough,